 \section{Introduction}

 During internal armed conflicts or civil wars, sovereignty becomes fragmented as the use of force is no longer monopolized by the State.
-Various actors compete for territorial control not only through direct military confrontations but also by involving non-combatants, leading to territorial disputes that predominantly affect civilians.
-Due to the challenges faced by irregular armies in sustaining prolonged warfare efforts, they resort to violence against civilian populations, among other strategies, to consolidate their power in a region \citep[][p.87]{Kalyvas2006}.
+Various actors compete for territorial control not only through direct military confrontations but also by targeting noncombatants, leading to territorial disputes that disproportionately affect civilians.
+Because irregular armies often face constraints in sustaining prolonged warfare, they may resort to violence against civilian populations, among other strategies, to consolidate regional power \citep[][p.87]{Kalyvas2006}.

-Population control is crucial for armed groups, as communities become valuable sources of multiple resources, such as shelter, supplies, and information.
-The ability of an armed group to challenge another for control and establish an alternative order largely depends on the effectiveness of its strategies of subjugation over the population.
-Through intimidation, these groups achieve obedience, punish infractions, and deter collaboration with adversaries.
-The type and intensity of violence they employ become means to achieve and maintain control \citep{Arjona2016}.
+Population control is crucial for armed groups, since communities provide key resources such as shelter, supplies, and information.
+An armed group’s capacity to challenge rivals for control and to impose an alternative order depends largely on the effectiveness of its strategies of subjugation over the population.
+Through intimidation, these groups secure obedience, punish infractions, and deter collaboration with adversaries.
+Accordingly, the type and intensity of violence they employ become instruments to establish and maintain control \citep{Arjona2016}.

-\cite{Kalyvas2006} examines how attacks on civilian populations vary depending on the extent of control an actor has over a territory.
-In contexts where an actor has limited control or is in constant competition, violence often manifests as indiscriminate and massive.
-Armed groups resort to violence to secure their position and neutralize any support the population might provide to the enemy.
-In contrast, when control is exclusive, selective violence proves more effective, resulting in significantly lower levels of victimization.
-In situations where the population is under the exclusive control of an actor, it is more advantageous to exploit the resources that the population can offer, such as recruiting combatants through forced enlistment, becomes more advantageous than relying on widespread coercion.
+\cite{Kalyvas2006} examines how attacks on civilians vary with the degree of territorial control exercised by an armed actor.
+When control is limited or contested, violence tends to be indiscriminate and extensive, as armed groups use it to secure their position and neutralize potential support for the enemy.
+By contrast, under exclusive control, selective violence is more effective and is typically associated with substantially lower levels of victimization.
+In such settings, exploiting the resources that the population can provide, including recruitment through forced enlistment, becomes more advantageous than relying on widespread coercion.